 Also of interest is that Plymouth has more people living here who work in computers and math than 95% of the places in the US.

-Plymouth is a somewhat ethnically-diverse city.
+Plymouth is a very ethnically-diverse city.
 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Asian.
 Important ancestries of people in Plymouth include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.